 You’re Probably Underpitching Yeast

 Underpitching (not pitching enough yeast) is a huge factor in producing off-flavors in beer.
-Off flavors that you’ll never recover from.
-In some of my big IPAs I brew (OG 1.070), I pitch close to 400 billion cells.
+In some of the big IPAs I brew (OG 1.070), I pitch close to 400 billion cells.
 That’s 4 standard liquid yeast packs or 2 double pitch packs.
 It’s a lot of yeast (and money), but it ensures a strong healthy fermentation.
-If you use brewing software, it will help you calculate how much yeast you should actually pitch.
-It may surprise you how much you actually need and you may discover you’ve been underpitching for a long time.
-If you want to save some money, you should be making a yeast starter.
+If you use brewing software, it will help you to calculate how much yeast you should actually pitch.
+If you want to save some money, you should make a yeast starter.

 I also invested in a wort aeration system using pure oxygen.
 Yeast needs adequate oxygen to do its job well.
 More oxygen in your wort will lead to better overall fermentation and is also said to increase attenuation.
 Stressed yeast or subpar fermenting conditions will inevitably lead to off-flavors in your final beer.
 Shaking a carboy will only go so far in terms of oxygenating wort.
-I could argue that it’s simply not enough if I was being really picky.
+I could argue that it’s simply not enough if I were to be really picky.

 Remember, happy yeast=good beer.

 Now if you’re saying to yourself, well, of course, Shawn, that’s obvious.
-Think if I had hastily kegged this entire batch to begin with (minimum if any purging and used an auto-siphon to rack through the lid of the keg.
-Likely the whole batch would taste like my canned experiment.
-I’d probably think it was pretty good, not having any sort of yardstick to compare, but it was clearly not as good as it could have been.
+Think if I had hastily kegged this entire batch to begin with (minimum if any purging and used an auto-siphon to rack through the lid of the keg).
+The whole batch would likely taste like my canned experiment.
+I’d probably think it was pretty good, not having any sort of yardstick to compare.
 The beer didn’t taste or look oxidized, BUT IT WAS…just enough.
 So before you tell me or yourself oxidation is overblown, maybe you have no idea what the true potential of your craft really is.

 Kegging your homebrew can make avoiding oxidation easier